exteon/identity-cache/README.md

 ### Native PHP array replacements

-If the `Weakref` extension is not available, or for testing purposes, or for an emergency in case the Weakref implementation is failing, we provide regular array-based replacements for the Weakref `IdentityMap` and `IdentityCache`:
+If the `Weakref` extension is not available, or for testing purposes, or for an emergency in case the Weakref / WeakReference implementation is failing, we provide regular array-based replacements for the Weakref `IdentityMap` and `IdentityCache`:

 `\Exteon\IdentityCache\NativeArray\IdentityMap`
 `\Exteon\IdentityCache\NativeArray\IdentityCache`

-These implement the same interfaces as their WeakRef counterparts, so they can be dropped in their place, but they will not implement any reference releasing
-functionality: objects added will remain in the `IdentityMap` or `IdentityCache` until explicitly `unset()`.
+These implement the same interfaces as their WeakRef / WeakReference counterparts, so they can be dropped in their place, but they will not implement any reference releasing functionality: objects added will remain in the `IdentityMap` or `IdentityCache` until explicitly `unset()`.